Bryan-Legend/asteria/README.md

 This is the source for the core of the game.
 It builds into a .net assembly dll thst is loaded at runtime by the game engine.

+The language is C#, which is the same language the game is built in so it's very tightly integrated.
+It's not so much a scripting language like JS but actually loading code directly into the core of the game.
+There's no scripting plugin barrier, everything is exposed directly to you.
+And strong typing and intellisense will make your life a lot easier.

+I am using a very loose hacky Javascript style of coding though.
+It looks a lot like JSON with all the Object Initalizers and has pretty heavy use of lambda expressions (Anonymous Methods in .Net lingo).
+Check it out: https://github.com/Lone-Coder/asteria/blob/master/HD.Asteria/Items.cs

-Feel free to use any of this code as a base for your own Asteria plugins.
+Feel free to use any of this code in your own Asteria mods.

 ### Building